matthewrevell/tutorials/community_tutorials/2015-11-04_working-with-vagrant.md

 tutorial.
 The minimum amount of disk is 10GB on Exoscale.
 So in the list of template, we can find the link to an Ubuntu Linux box, with 10GB disk.

-Let add an Ubuntu Linux box.
+Let's add an Ubuntu Linux box.
 We will choose `Linux Ubuntu 15.04 64-bit 10G Disk` but you can choose any Ubuntu box.